binkley/modern-java-practices/README.md

 This project has these goals:

-* Starter build scripts for Modern Java/JVM builds in Gradle and Maven, helpful for new or existing projects
+* Starter build scripts for Modern Java/JVM builds in Gradle and Maven, helpful for new projects, or refurbishing existing projects
-* Quick solutions for raising project quality and security in your build
+* Quick solutions for raising project quality and security in your local build
 * Shift _problems to the left_ ("to the left" meaning earlier in the development cycle).
-You'll get feedback earlier while still having a fast local build.
+You'll get earlier feedback while still having a fast local build.
 Time spent fixing issues locally is better than waiting on CI to fail, or worse, for production to fail
-* The article focus is on Gradle and Maven: these are the most used build tools for Java/JVM projects
+* The article focuses on Gradle and Maven: these are the most used build tools for Java/JVM projects.
+However, if you use a different build tool, most suggestions still can help you

-I want to help with the question: I am at Day 1 on my project ("day 0" for those pedants like myself): How do I start with a build that supports real coding?
-And if I'm at "Day X" (`X` > 1), how do I improve my current build?
+I want to help with the question: _I am at Day 1 on my project_: How do I begin with a local build that is supports my team through the project lifetime?
+And when I have an existing project, how to I catch up?

 For Java/JVM projects, **use Gradle or Maven**.
 The article doesn't cover alternative build tools: